Kristina01111000/lavendersite/README.md

 - add page for jobs

-Beaumans nursery images, put a link under bundle section to the full inventory for the missing images, put image that says image coming soon
-Add we’re hiring on the footer, make a new page for application info In footer put full color with full name
-Fix the our story button on the home page
-See if i can increase image size on the lavender page For lavender pictures say walters gardens (where we are getting the pictures from For native plants page put the links in a new section that has three columns -.
+Add we’re hiring on the footer, make a new page for application info For native plants page put the links in a new section that has three columns -.
 Called ‘join me in following these organizations’ working title

 Add the logos right above the footer on the lavender page and add the logo to the picture in a “place for lavender”